aiven/devportal/docs/products/postgresql/concepts/upgrade-failover.rst

 3. Cluster replication is changed to **quorum commit synchronous** to avoid data loss when changing primary server.

 ..
 Note::
-    At this stage, one extra server running: the old primary server, and N+1 replica servers (2 for Business and 3 for Premium plans).
+    At this stage, one extra server is running: the old primary server, and N+1 replica servers (2 for Business and 3 for Premium plans).

-3. The old primary server is scheduled for termination, and one of the new replica servers is immediately promoted as a primary server. ``servicename.aivencloud.com`` DSN is updated to point to the new primary server.
-The new primary server is removed from the ``replica.servicename.aivencloud.com`` DSN record.
+3. The old primary server is scheduled for termination, and one of the new replica servers is immediately promoted as a primary server. ``servicename.aivencloud.com`` DNS is updated to point to the new primary server.
+The new primary server is removed from the ``replica.servicename.aivencloud.com`` DNS record.

 ..
 Note::
     The old primary server is kept alive for a short period of time with a TCP forwarding setup pointing to the new primary server allowing clients to connect before learning the new IP address.